chainstacklabs/developer-hub-content/info-articles/Mapping in solidity - issue #19.md/article.md

 This contract is a simple wallet contract where users can deposit, transfer, and know the remaining Ethers in the contract.
 Here, we used mapping to track both balances and allowance.

 The next stage is to compile and deploy this contract using Hardhat.
-Go to the Hardhat folder on your device, locate the src folder and write your contract there.
+Go to the Hardhat folder on your device, locate the contracts folder and write your contract there.
 Perhaps you have not installed Hardhat in your terminal, paste this on your Vs Code terminal:
 ```
-npm install — save-dev hardhat
+npm install --save-dev hardhat
 ```
-Then paste this:
+Then paste this to create a new hardhat project:
 ```
-npm install --save-dev "@nomiclabs/hardhat-ethers@^2.0.0"
+ npx hardhat
 ```
 For the compilation, run this command:
 ```